mstksg/functor-combinators/README.md

     It's basically an ordered collection of `f a`s `:*:`d with each other.

-    It can be useful if your schema provides a "bag" of multiple `f a` options, and the interpreter can choose to use any combination of items in the bag that they want.
+    It is useful if you want to define a schema where you can offer *multiple* options for the `f a`, and the interpreter/consumer can freely pick any one that they want to use.

     `NonEmptyF` is the version of `ListF` that has "at least one `f a`".